Monsoon Birds of Arizona Tour

 Target Group Size: 4 photographers

 I'm offering this trip as a follow up to my popular "Arizona Songbirds" photo tour.
 This time, we return to Arizona during the second breeding season which starts at the onset of the monsoon rains.
 Some species nest for the first time in monsoon season, and others breed a second time.
-Most of our time will be spent in the extreme southeast and southwest corners of the state, where we will specifically focus on prime habitat and range for Blue-throated Hummingbird, Montezuma Quail, Elegant Trogon, Varied Bunting, and Five-striped Sparrow, and while we target these 5 species, we will certainly pick up many more.
+Most of our time will be spent in the extreme southeast and south corners of the state where we will specifically focus on prime habitat and for Blue-throated Hummingbird, Montezuma Quail, Elegant Trogon, Varied Bunting, Mexican Chickadee, and Five-striped Sparrow, and while we target these species, we will certainly pick up many more.

-Travel considerations: Fly to Phoenix (2 hours north of our hotel, but usually the cheapest flight) or to Tucson (1 hour north).
+Travel considerations: Fly to Phoenix (2 hours north of our hotel, but often the cheapest flight) or to Tucson (40 minutes north).

 Likely Species on the trip.
 Species in bold will be the easiest/most common -